Pranav921/timewise/backend/README.md

 To run the file, cd into the src directory and then run the following command:
 - `python -m create.lib.test {any program arguments here}`

-Note: it is imperative that you use the `-m` flag as are structuring our files as Python modules.
+Note: it is imperative that you use the `-m` flag as we are structuring our files as Python modules.
 ___

 ## *File Structure*